 We’re here to discuss the most common questions, as well as offer some helpful advice to keep your pooch happy, healthy and most importantly – cool!

 Do dogs sweat?

+You might not have guessed it, but a dog’s sweat glands are primarily in their paws.
+However, there are not enough glands to cool your pet down, like our sweat glands do for us.
 So when the weather heats up, dogs can’t rely on sweating to help cool them down like we can.
-To keep our dogs cool, we need to help out.
+To keep our dogs cool, we need to help them out.

-How does my dog cool down?
+How does my dog cool itself down?

-A fur coat might seem like a lot to wear in hot weather, but a dog’s is important.
+A fur coat might seem like a lot to wear in hot weather, but a dog’s coat is important.
 The hair floats as your dog moves, allowing air to circulate and reach the skin to cool it down.

-For the areas with less hair, like the belly, nose and ears apply canine sun block to protect your dog from UV rays.
-Never use human sun block on your pet; it contains zinc oxide, which is toxic to dogs.
+For the areas with less hair, like the belly, nose and ears apply canine sunblock to protect your dog from UV rays.
+Never use human sunblock on your pet; it contains zinc oxide, which is toxic to dogs.

 What’s the best time to walk my dog in hot weather?

 Try to walk your pet either in the mornings or later in the evening.
-Street pavements can get scorching hot during the day, which will burn your dog’s paws.
+Pavements can get scorching hot during the day, which will burn your dog’s paws.
 If you are in any doubt, put your hand on the pavement – if it feels uncomfortable for you, it’s too hot for your dog’s feet.

 What are the warning signs of overheating?